adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

          As an electronic analogue of a written signature, a digital signature provides assurance that: 1) the claimed signatory signed the information, and 2) the information was not modified after signature generation. - [NIST CSRC](https://csrc.nist.gov/projects/digital-signatures)

       * Why use it?
-        * Provides Data Integrity
+        * Provides data integrity
-        * Ensures Authentication Without a Central Authority
+        * Ensures authentication without a central authority
-        * Prevents Man-in-the-Middle Attacks
+        * Prevents Man-in-the-Middle attacks
-        * Enhances Security for Smart Contracts and DAO Governance
+        * Enhances security for smart contracts and DAO governance
-        * Reduces Reliance on Centralized Key Management
+        * Reduces reliance on centralized key management
       * What does it apply to?
-        * Blockchain and Cryptocurrencies
+        * Blockchain and cryptocurrencies
-        * Decentralized Finance and Smart Contracts
+        * Decentralized finance and smart contracts
-        * Internet of Things Security
+        * Internet of things security
-        * Digital Contracts & Document Signing
+        * Digital contracts and document signing
-        * Decentralized Voting & Governance
+        * Decentralized voting and governance
       * Pros
-        * Enables Non-Repudiation
+        * Enables non-repudiation
-        * Automates Trustless Transactions in Smart Contracts
+        * Automates trustless transactions in smart contracts
-        * Enhances Privacy & Selective Disclosure
+        * Enhances privacy and selective disclosure
-        * Eliminates Single Points of Failure
+        * Eliminates single points of failure
       * Cons
-        * Private Key Management Complexity
+        * Private key management complexity
-        * Signatures Cannot Be Changed or Revoked
+        * Signatures cannot be changed or revoked
-        * Dependence on a Secure Cryptographic Algorithm
+        * Dependence on a secure cryptographic algorithm
-        * Potential for Signature Forgery with Poor Implementation
+        * Potential for signature forgery with poor implementation

 3. Code Signing
       * **Definition:**